Andii-12/Esp32Web/backend/EMAIL_SETUP.md

 ## Alert Behavior

+- **Multiple Recipients**: All active email recipients in the database will receive alert notifications
 - **Duplicate Prevention**: Each alert type is sent only once per condition.
 The alert resets when the condition returns to normal.
-- **Example**: If temperature goes above 40°C, an email is sent.
+- **Example**: If temperature goes above 40°C, an email is sent to all recipients.
 Another email won't be sent until temperature drops below 40°C and then goes above again.

+## Managing Recipients

+Email recipients are managed through the web dashboard:
+- **Add Recipients**: Enter email address (and optional name) in the dashboard
+- **Remove Recipients**: Click "Remove" button next to any recipient
+- **Multiple Recipients**: Add as many email addresses as needed - all will receive alerts

 ## Troubleshooting